honkamj/locor-experiments/README.md

 The repository has been designed to be used with Visual Studio Code (https://code.visualstudio.com/).

-The version of locor used for the experiments in the paper is installed to the environment.
-Improvements may have been made to the locor registration tool after that.
-For the newest software version, see the repository [here](https://github.com/honkamj/locor "here").
+This branch (up-to-date-locor) contains version of the experiments compatible with the newest version of Locor.
+For the original setup, see the main branch.

 ## Running the experiments